Dog Behaviour Help Hub

 • When alone-time worry may be separation anxiety

-Short answer
+Quick answer

-• Distress means the plan needs changing
+• Crying, barking, toileting, pacing, or not eating means the plan needs changing

 How long can I leave my dog alone?

-What about a full working day?
+What does a working day need?

 What changes the answer?